The annual proxy for this consumer goods company had the following proposals:

 - Proforma votes on directors, appointment of auditors, and “say-on-pay” advisory vote

-- Shareholder proposal on setting target amounts for CEO compensation
+- Shareholder proposals on setting target amounts for CEO compensation and public benefit corporation

 Magni voted as follows:

 - For proforma proposals.

 –Directors – The disclosures meet the criteria in Magni’s policy on election of directors.

 -Auditors – The company meets the criteria in Magni’s policy on auditor ratification.